Kerry W. Foster

 He is an instructor and Technician in Hazardous Materials Response, Structural Collapse, Rope Rescue, Confined Space Rescue, Trench Rescue, and more.

-He is a task force leader for Louisiana Task Force 3, Urban Search and Rescue, a state of Louisiana response team.
+He was a founding task force leader for Louisiana Task Force 3, Urban Search and Rescue, a state of Louisiana response team.

 His partner is Brie.
 She is a human remains detection (HRD) canine.
 Brie has documented over a dozen recoveries in her career.
 She, for years, worked under the tutelage of her friend and partner Ranger.
 Ranger instilled all of his vast knowledge of the search and recovery game in her.
 Brie is proud to carry on Ranger’s impressive legacy of bringing lost ones back to their families.